-lobia sabzi recipe with step by step photos – a simple sabzi or bhaji prepared with black eyed beans, onions, coconut & spices. black eyed beans are also called as lobia in hindi, rongi in punjabi and chawli in marathi. this chawli bhaji is a comfort food i have grown up with. it goes very well with roti, phulkas, rice or as a side dish with any meal.
+lobia sabzi recipe with step by step photos – a simple and tasty sabzi or bhaji prepared with black eyed beans, onions, coconut & spices. black eyed beans are also called as lobia in hindi, rongi in punjabi and chawli in marathi. this tasty chawli bhaji is a comfort food i have grown up with. it goes very well with roti, phulkas, rice or as a side dish with any meal.

 this chawli bhaji recipe is my mom’s recipe. we love this bhaji and it is made quite often at home. the recipe is goan style. here the sweetness of the onions and coconut compliments the spices used in the recipe. further garlic and the black eyed beans adds their own taste and flavor.